Careers and Employability Service

 TOPRA (The Organisation for Professionals in Regulatory Affairs), defines regulatory affairs as

-a comparatively new profession which developed from the desire of governments to protect public health by controlling the safety and efficacy of products in areas including pharmaceuticals, veterinary medicines, medical devices, pesticides, agrochemicals, cosmetics and complementary medicines.
+“a profession developed from the desire of governments to protect public health by controlling the safety and efficacy of products in areas including pharmaceuticals, veterinary medicines, medical devices, pesticides, agrochemicals, cosmetics and complementary medicines, and by the companies responsible for the discovery, testing, manufacture and marketing of these products wanting to ensure that they supply products that are safe and make a worthwhile contribution to public health and welfare.”

 Skills: As well as analytical skills, attention to detail and project management skills, you’ll need to be able to negotiate and arbitrate with a variety of people.
-You must also have an understanding of both legal and scientific matters and the ability to grasp new concepts quickly and to assimilate data from a range of scientific areas.
+You must also have an understanding of both legal and scientific matters, the ability to grasp new concepts quickly, and to assimilate data from a range of scientific areas.

 Qualifications: Relevant degrees include life, physical, mathematical, applied and medical sciences.